ictwise/pp3/testing/testing.md

 - Form validations work as expected and gives feedback regarding unmatched format, incorrect username, incorrect password, or if user doesn't exist in the database.
 - Log In button works as expected and submits data successfully, and redirects user to Profile page.
 - Register account link works.
-- Contact email address-link works.

-#### Profile - PASS

-- All recipes added by current user are displayed in cards as it should.
-- All recipe cards buttons "View Recipe" (users own added recipes) works and get the visitor to the recipe visitor wanted to view.
-- If current user hasn't added any recipes, "Add a Recipe" button shows along with encouraging text.
-- "Add a Recipe" button shown when user hasn't added any recipes works.
-- Edit button on recipe card works and allows user to easily edit their recipe.
-- Edit button redirects to edit page where all prior added conten is pre-filled as it should.
-- All editing works fine and generates a success message.
-- Cancel button works as expected.
-- Delete button works as expected and deletes the recipe and generates a success message.
-- Back to Recipe button works.
+- You cannot see the profile page unless logged in, typing into the address bar redirects to the login page.

 #### Add Recipe - PASS

 - All form inputs works, and stores the data in the database.
 - Choose category dropdown works.
 - Min and max length for text input works.
 - Image preview works and show image before uploadadding the recipe.
 Preview image function on the form is responsive and all     images fits all devices sizes.
 - Gluten Free switch works (on/off).
 - Add Recipe button works and submits data and generate a successfull message.
 - The added recipe ends up in Recipe Page as it should.